Art, Activism, Policy, Power Educator Resource: Documenting Migration Stories in Portraits and Interviews

 Where are people in your neighborhood from?
 For how many generations have they lived there?

-Create your own archive
+Capturing your own portraits

 Now that you know a little more about the artists you will be working with, it’s time to think about how you can add your voice.
 The prompts below will help guide you in creating photographic portraits and oral history interviews that capture migration stories in your community.